Ezra Walian: International career

 Walian represented the Netherlands at youth level, from the under-15s to under-19s, on 19 October 2013 while playing for the Netherlands U-17 team, he scored 5 goals in his debut against San Marino of the 2014 UEFA European Under-17 Championship qualifying round in a 12–0 win.
 He was eligible to represent the Netherlands or Indonesia at full international level through his parents; his mother being Dutch and his father Indonesian.

 On 20 March 2017, Walian went through a naturalization process to play for Indonesia.

 Walian was given his first call-up by Indonesia manager Luis Milla for a friendly against Myanmar on 21 March 2017.

 He made his debut for Indonesia after coming on as a substitute in the start of second half.

 In November 2021, Walian was called up to the Indonesia national team in a friendly match in Turkey against Afghanistan and Myanmar by Shin Tae-yong.
 Walian scored his first international goal on 25 November 2021, in a 4–1 win against Myanmar.
 In December 2021, he was named in Indonesian's squad for the 2020 AFF Championship in Singapore.
 On 12 December 2021, Walian scored a goal against Laos in a 2020 AFF Championship group stage.
 On 25 December 2021, he scored again against Singapore in the second leg of semi-final in a 4–2 victory after extra-time.

+Personal life

+Walian was born in the Netherlands to an Indonesian father and a Dutch mother.